This example is provided for informational purposes only and has not been audited for security. from pyteal import * """Basic Bank""" def bank_for_account(receiver): """Only allow receiver to withdraw funds from this contract account. Args: receiver (str): Base 32 Algorand address of the receiver. "

 With PyTeal, developers can easily write Algorand Smart Contracts (ASC1s) in Python.
-PyTeal supports both stateless and statefull smart contracts.
+PyTeal supports both stateless and stateful smart contracts.

 Below is an example of writing a basic stateless smart contract that allows a specific receiver to withdraw funds from an account.

-As shown in this exmaple, the logic of smart contract is expressed using PyTeal expressions constructed in Python.
+As shown in this example, the logic of smart contract is expressed using PyTeal expressions constructed in Python.
 PyTeal overloads Python’s arithmetic operators

-compileTeal is called to convert an PyTeal expression
+compileTeal is called to convert a PyTeal expression

 to a TEAL program, consisting of a sequence of TEAL opcodes.